codetojoy/gists/notes/share/tv_room_85_FEB_2023.md

 ### YouTube, CBC Gem

 * with Eastlink remote, choose 'HDMI 2'
+* use white remote to turn on the Chromecast
 * you should see a menu of apps etc
 * use white Chromecast remote to navigate
     - select YouTube or CBC Gem as appropriate